jhsu802701/tutorial-rails-omniauth/02-login_test.md

     assert page.has_text?('Signed out successfully.') end

-  def login_and_logout_twitter
-    click_on 'Sign in with Twitter'
-    assert page.has_text?('Successfully authenticated from Twitter account.')
-    click_on 'Logout'
-    assert page.has_text?('Signed out successfully.') end

   test 'Can login with Facebook credentials' do
     OmniAuth.config.mock_auth[:facebook] = OmniAuth::AuthHash.new(
       provider: 'facebook', uid: '100001', confirmed_at: Time.now,